TALHAA23/intelligent-react-components/docs/ButtonModel.md

     "helperFunctions": [
       /* An array of helper functions generated by the model. */ ],
-      "onInitialRender":"This will be a function generated when the onInit field is a string (actionable prompt), describing actions to take during the initial render"
+    "onInitialRender": "This will be a function generated when the onInit field is a string (actionable prompt), describing actions to take during the initial render"
   },
   "expect": "A string explaining what the user needs to provide for the generated code to work correctly.
 This might include DOM elements, global variables, or other dependencies."
 }